 Be clear on your non-negotiable areas of risk to decide which terms you will want to block.
 There may always be a select few keywords you want on your list, and that is okay, too

 Holistic brand safety and suitability strategies afford advertisers the opportunity to advertise with the confidence that their digital advertising adjacencies will represent their brand values and campaign goals.
-However, keywords used alone do not form a well-rounded strategy – brand safety strategies should include cognitive semantic technology, such as IAS’s Contextual Intelligence, as this type of solution provides a greater layer of precision to content adjacency controls.
+However, keywords used alone do not form a well-rounded strategy – brand safety strategies should include cognitive semantic technology, such as IAS’s Context Control as this type of solution provides a greater layer of precision to content adjacency controls.

 IAS commits to continue delivering the best solutions for our clients and partners.
 And so, as the whole world adapts to COVID-19, adapt your digital advertising too, but in a way that fits your brand, and benefits the overall health of the digital ecosystem.